To see the latest updates, please visit the English Release Notes.

 Update existing bugs from Web Runner

-In addition to creating new bugs from the Web runner, now you can also update an existing bug.
+In addition to creating new bugs from the Web runner, now you can also update an existing bug (Figure 30).
 All the diagnostic data collected, repro steps, and links for traceability from the current session are automatically added to the existing bug.

 Test case description in Web Runner

-Customers often use the test case description field for capturing the prerequisites that must be met before the test case execution can start.
-With this update, users will now be able to view the test case description information in the Web runner by using the Show description option.
+The test case description field was often used for capturing the prerequisites required before the test case execution can start.
+With this update, you are now be able to view the test case description information in the Web runner by using the Show description option (Figure 31).

 Test hub contribution point

-We have added a new contribution point (“ms.vss-test-web.test-plan-pivot-tabs”) within the Test plan hub to allow developers to write extensions as a pivot tab that appears next to the Tests and Charts tab.
+We have added a new contribution point (“ms.vss-test-web.test-plan-pivot-tabs”) (Figure 32) within the Test plan hub to allow developers to write extensions as a pivot tab that appears next to the Tests and Charts tab.

 Delete test artifacts

-Customers already had the ability to delete work items, except for test artifacts and any work items which are linked to test artifacts.
-With this update, users will now have the ability to permanently delete test artifacts—test plans, test suites, test cases, shared parameters, and shared steps—both from the Test hub and the Work hub by using the Permanently delete option in the work item form context menu.
+Prior to this release, your delete option was limited to work items.
+With this update, you now have the ability to permanently delete test artifacts—test plans, test suites, test cases, shared parameters, and shared steps—both from the Test hub and the Work hub, by using the Permanently delete (Figure 33) option in the work item form context menu.

 Favorites for Test Plans

 You can now favorite the Test Plans you work with most frequently.
-In the Test Plans picker, you will see tabs for All your Test Plans and Favorites.
+In the Test Plans picker, you will see tabs for All your Test Plans and Favorites (Figure 34).
 Click the star icon to add a Test Plan to your list of favorites.
 The favorited Test Plans are accessible in the Test Plans picker and from the Favorites tab in the new account home page.
-You can also filter Test Plans by searching on the title field.
+You can also filter Test Plans by searching on the title field (Figure 35).

 Test Impact Analysis for managed automated tests

-Test Impact Analysis for managed automated tests is now available via a checkbox in the 2.* preview version of the VSTest task.
+Test Impact Analysis for managed automated tests is now available via a checkbox in the 2.* preview version of the VSTest task (Figure 36).

-If enabled, only the relevant set of managed automated tests that need to be run to validate a given code change will run.
+If enabled, only the relevant set of managed automated tests needed to validate a given code change, will run.
 Test Impact Analysis requires the latest version of Visual Studio, and is presently supported in CI for managed automated tests.

 Firefox support for Test & Feedback extension